fmalmeida/MpGAP/README.md

 ## Known issues

 1. Whenever using unicycler with unpaired reads, an odd platform-specific SPAdes-related crash seems do randomly happen as it can be seen in the issue discussed at https://github.com/rrwick/Unicycler/issues/188.
-As a workaround, Ryan says to use the `--no_correct` parameter which solves the issue and does not have a negative impact on assembly quality.
+  + As a workaround, Ryan says to use the `--no_correct` parameter which solves the issue and does not have a negative impact on assembly quality.
 Therefore, whenever using Illumina unpaired reads, this parameter is automatically used by the pipeline.
-2. Users are advised to do not perform hybrid annotations with multiple samples (giving reads as glob patterns, such as ? and *).
-This would result in unexpected outcomes since the pipeline is not trained to understand/search pairs when multiple samples are given.
-It is possible that the reads get mixed, or that reads are analysed separately.
+2. Users are advised to do not perform hybrid assemblies, nor short reads only assemblies with both paired and unpaired reads, for multiple samples at once using glob patterns such as '*' and '?'.
+Because the pipeline is not yet trained to properly search for the correct pairs, and since nextflow channels are random, we cannot ensure that the combination of data used in these to assembly types will be right.
+The pipeline treats each input file as a unique sample, and it will execute it individually.
-   + These glob patterns are effective when running the pipeline with multiple samples that have the same type of input reads.
-For example, running a long reads assembly for multiple samples with nanopore data (using `--longreads *.fastq --lr_type nanopore`).
-This is possible because, as said before, the pipeline is not trained to understand/search pairs when multiple samples are given, which means, that each fastq found with the glob pattern will be individually assembled using the parameters set.
+  + The use of glob patterns to date only works properly with long reads only assembly, or short reads only assemblies using either paired or unpaired reads, not both.
+For example:
+    + nextflow run [...] --longreads 'my_data/*.fastq' --lr_type 'nanopore' --outdir my_results
+    + The pipeline will load and assembly each fastq in the `my_data` folder and assemble it, writing the results for each read in a sub-folder with the reads basename in the `my_results` output folder.
+    + nextflow run [...] --shortreads_single 'my_data/*.fastq' --outdir my_results
+    + The pipeline will load and assembly each fastq in the `my_data` folder and assemble it, writing the results for each read in a sub-folder with the reads basename in the `my_results` output folder.

+> However, we are currently working in a proper way to execute the hybrid and combination of short reads in assemblies for multiple samples at once so that users can properly execute it without confusion.
+But it will come in v2.3.

 ## Citation